Sermons

 31 May 2020

 It seems strange to have today’s Gospel reading.
-I say that because we also had this Gospel reading – a shortened version of it – the first Sunday after Easter.
-It was then when we were into our 3rd week of lockdown and isolation and I made the comment how we were somewhat like Jesus’… Read more
+I say that because we also had this Gospel reading – a shortened version of it – the first Sunday after Easter….
+Read more

 Year A – Ascension Sunday – Ascended, not gone.